rtfmp/rtfmp.github.io/_posts/2014-01-02-introducing-poole.md

 -----

 Poole is the butler for [Jekyll](http://jekyllrb.com), the static site generator.
 It's designed and developed by [@mdo](https://twitter.com/mdo) to provide a clear and concise foundational setup for any Jekyll site.
 It does so by furnishing a full vanilla Jekyll install with example templates, pages, posts, and styles.

+This is a numbered list:
+1. item
+2. item
+3. item

+This is an unordered list:
+- item
+- item
+- item

 There are currently two themes built on Poole: